RayPlante/astropy-pllim/docs/vo/conesearch/client.rst

 .. warning::

-    When Cone Search returns warnings, user should decide whether the results are reliable by inspecting the warning codes in `astropy.io.votable.exceptions`.
+    When Cone Search returns warnings, you should decide whether the results are reliable by inspecting the warning codes in `astropy.io.votable.exceptions`.